 A GPU-accelerated cross-platform terminal emulator and multiplexer written in Rust.
 Features tabs, splits, ligatures, and extensive Lua configuration.

 WezTerm is a GPU-accelerated cross-platform terminal emulator and multiplexer written in Rust by @wez.
-What sets WezTerm apart is its focus on performance through GPU acceleration, delivering smooth rendering and responsive interactions across Windows, macOS, and Linux.
-The terminal combines modern performance optimizations with comprehensive functionality, offering both traditional terminal capabilities and built-in multiplexing features.
+What sets WezTerm apart is its focus on performance through GPU acceleration, making it exceptionally fast at rendering text and graphics while maintaining cross-platform compatibility across macOS, Linux, and Windows.